 The Mall of Berlin is also a great place to buy electronics and souvenirs.
 Saturn has a large store selling electronics of all kinds with some of the best prices for cameras, computers, phones and accessories in Germany.

 The Mall of Berlin also has several toy and sports stores.
-Toy stores are mostly located in the second upper floor.
-Here, Toys R Us has the largest variety but more stylish toys can also be bought from specialist stores such as Steiff, Playmobile, Maulwurf and Kleine Kinderträume.
+Toy stores include brands such as Steiff, Playmobile, Maulwurf and Kleine Kinderträume.
 The mall also has stores with fan items for the football clubs Herta BSC and FC Bayern München.

 Souvenirs emblazoned with Berlin symbols are available from the Berlin Store on the basement floor of the mall.
 However, also peek into the two neighboring stores – Butlers and Depot.
 Both sell mostly household items at reasonable prices but many of these items make useful souvenirs.
 Across the aisle is WMF with its large selection of quality stainless steel items that area welcome in any kitchen.